FCAF Garratt No 2

 Shaun McMahon’s Modifications to FCAF Garratt No 2

 Shaun McMahon provided the following information on past, current and planned modifications to FCAF locomotive No 2 now named Ing L.D.
 Porta.
 Shaun was responsible for overseeing its rebuilding and “modernization”.
-(See below for questions and answers)
+(See bottom of page for questions and answers)

 LOCOMOTIVE No.2 – BRIEF REVIEW OF STAGES 1 & 2 DEVELOPMENT WORK.

 STAGE 1 – 2001/2002

 - Foam height meter.

 - New live steam pipes – enlarged section, streamlined.

 - New exhaust steam pipes – enlarged section, streamlined.

 - New live steam branch pipes (Y piece).